DDX for PostgreSQL

 ACCESS PROTOCOLS

-MCP https://pg.ddx.io/mcp/ Model Context Protocol over HTTP. ~108 tools for searching the email archives, browsing threads, exploring code symbols, tracing call graphs, finding related discussions, and reading git history.
+MCP https://pg.ddx.io/mcp/ Model Context Protocol over HTTP.
+Over 100 tools for searching the email archives, browsing threads, exploring code symbols, tracing call graphs, finding related discussions, and reading git history.
 Point your MCP-capable agent here.

 SSE https://pg.ddx.io/mcp/sse Same MCP tools, Server-Sent Events transport.
 Use this when your agent (e.g. pi) prefers SSE over streamable-HTTP for long-running tool calls.